nubenetes/awesome-kubernetes/docs/introduction.md

 - [zdnet.com: Why microservices need event-driven architecture](https://www.zdnet.com/article/when-microservices-need-event-driven-architecture/) A call for greater microservice stability and alignment in legacy environments
 - [learncsdesign.medium.com: Microservices Design Patterns](https://learncsdesign.medium.com/microservices-design-patterns-91fe56a33a47)
 - [==simform.com: 10 Microservice Best Practices: The 80/20 Way==](https://www.simform.com/blog/microservice-best-practices/) **Microservice architecture brings higher flexibility and ease of development through decoupled services.
 However, microservice architecture has specific challenges like efficiency, consistency, security, etc. So, here are some of the microservice best practices, along with real-life usage accounts from leading companies.**
+- [thenewstack.io: Monoliths to Microservices: 4 Modernization Best Practices](https://thenewstack.io/monoliths-to-microservices-4-modernization-best-practices-2/) When it comes to refactoring monolithic apps into Microservices, most engineering teams have no idea where to start.

 ## Microservice Patterns
 - [capstonec.com: You Will Love These Cloud-native App Architecture Patterns 🌟](https://capstonec.com/2020/10/08/cloud-native-app-architecture-patterns)